AndyZZH/Embedded-Miku/README.md

 ## Building an executable

+1. Reboot the BeagleBone after installing the driver.

-1. Change directory to the root folder and then run the `Makefile` with command `make`.
+2. Change directory to the root folder and then run the `Makefile` with command `make`.

     With default settings, it will use `arm-linux-gnueabihf-g++` and `arm-linux-gnueabihf-gcc` to cross compile.

     If you don't want cross compilation, run the `Makefile` with `make CROSS_TOOL=`, which erases out the cross tool prefix before `g++` and `gcc`.

-2. The executable will be generated and located in `~/cmpt433/public/myApps/miku`.
+3. The executable will be generated and located in `~/cmpt433/public/myApps/miku`.

+## Initial Setup for Running the executable

+1. We need to install XBox controller driver first before running the program.
+Finish this step by executing the script located in `script/joystick_script`.
+You may need to add executing permission (`chmod +x joystick_script`) first.

+2. Enable the I2C in the BeagleBone by executing `echo BB-I2C1 > sys/devices/platform/bone_capemgr/slots`.

+3. Run the executable `miku` and have fun!